TinkerTavern/NT-Bar/README.md

 - Server (Larger screen with no player interaction).
 This runs on localhost:3000
 - Client (Smaller screens which players interact with).
 This runs on localhost:5000

+150% at 4k should be good for both

 ## Server